derbyparty/generator-derby/README.md

 #### `yo derby`
 Create a new Derby project.

-#### `yo derby:component "Humanish Name"`
+#### `yo derby:component component-name
-Creates a [Derby component][].
+Creates a [Derby component][] inside current folder.

-Run inside of an project (created with `yo derby`), the new component will be put into `/components/<component-name>`.
+Run inside of an project (created with `yo derby`) in the `/components/` folder, the new component will be put into `/components/<component-name>`.

-Run in an empty directory, the new component will be a new package, ready for publishing to NPM, with the `d-` prefix.
+Run with name started with `d-` prefix, the new component will be a new package, ready for publishing to NPM.

-The package and class name will be derived from the humanish name.
+The package and class name will be derived from the dashed name, f.e `d-new-comp`.

 ### Options